adumortier/brownfield-of-dreams/README.md

 You will also need a GitHub Application `client_id` and `client_secret` and defined them as  `ENV['GITHUB_CLIENT_ID']` and `ENV['GITHUB_CLIENT_SECRET']`.

-To setup BrownFieldOfDreams locally, run the following commands:
+To setup Brownfield Of Dreams locally, run the following commands:

 `git clone https://github.com/adumortier/brownfield-of-dreams`